Process Monitoring#

 Other choice is ‘regular’ (i.e. not-robust) calculations.
 User should then ensure that no outliers are present in the data.

 variant (str, optional): Many variants of control charts are available.
+The variant

-The default is a Holt-Winters (HW) chart, with automatic determination of control chart parameters.
+The default is a Holt-Winters (‘hw’) chart, with automatic determination of control chart parameters.
 This chart is a blend of infinite history (CUSUM) charts, and an instantaneous (no history taken into account) Shewhart chart.
 The exact blend is specified by parameters ld_1 (lambda 1) and ld_2 (lambda 2).

 Other variants are: